 If you are just starting your photography business and you have never run a business before, you might find it helpful to look for a mentor.
 A mentor is someone who is willing to share tricks of the trade and help guide you through your journey.
 Sure it might be scary trying to find someone who you can follow around but the information you will get out of your experience will launch you forward in your journey as a professional photographer.
 Here are a few tips for finding a mentor:

 When it comes to photography, different situations require you to think about certain things.
 If you are a landscape photographer, you have different types of gear to think about and different settings you need to learn so you can get the best shots.
-Here are a few things to keep in mind depending on the type of photography you are getting into:
+Here are a few things to keep in mind depending on the type of photography you are getting into and learn how to become a photographer in that niche:

-Out of all the types of photography styles listed here, landscape photography can be the most fun but also the least profitable.
+When starting out and learning how to become a photographer, keep that mindset that you need to enjoy it too.
+So, out of all the types of photography styles listed here, landscape photography can be the most fun but also the least profitable.
 The main benefit of being a landscape photographer is the ability to travel and see some fantastic places.
 All of that being said, being a landscape photographer these days can be extremely tough as you will have to decide how you want to market your photography.
 If you want to try to make passive income, you could upload all of your images to a stock photography site and wait for someone to purchase your images, contact art galleries in your area and see about setting up a gallery show, or market your photos yourself by visiting local businesses to see if they would like custom artwork produced by you.
 Depending on the clients, they could be really responsive to the idea and pay good money for your art.
 When it comes to gear, the sky’s the limit.
 Obviously, you will want to have a camera with higher megapixels, a variety of lenses ranging from the super wide angle to telephoto lens, and a tripod.
-This is the basic landscape photographer setup.
+This is the basic landscape photographer set up.
 But depending on how adventurous you are going to be, you will also need a durable camera bag, extra batteries, lens filters, hiking boots, and comfortable clothing.

 Making a business plan or “road map” for your new business might sound a bit clerical and not really that fun, but it is one of the most important steps to starting your new venture.
 Your business plan should not only have goals of what you want to achieve for your business overall, but it should be filled with short-term goals.
 What do you want your business to look like in three months after officially starting it?
 What about six months?
 What do you want to have accomplished in your first year?
 Do you have goals as far as income from your business?
 If you are shooting weddings, how many you would you like to shoot in that first year?
 If you are a landscape photographer, how many prints would you like to sell?
 These are the questions you want to ask yourself.
 The reason this step is so important is best summed up by a quote by Antonie De Saint-Exupery which says “A goal without a plan is just a wish.”.
 If you really want your new business to actually be a business, then you need to have a goal of what you want it to look like and how to get there.